Parkinson Research Consortium

 Our Research

-Every year the PRC, with the very generous support from individuals within our community, come together to create fellowship awards to support our young trainees and students.
-These fellowships give young researchers the opportunity to work on projects directly related to Parkinson's disease.
+Every year the PRC, with the very generous support from individuals within our community, come together to support our scientists and clinicians in funding novel research projects and create fellowship awards and opportunities to support our young trainees fostering the next generation of researchers.

 We would like to sincerely thank the following individuals, families and organizations for their very generous and continuous support: